Sp00kaYTnT/ColorsBot/README.md

 # ColorsBot

-This is a bot for the colors discord server, which you can join here: https://discord.gg/2JcvD687gK
+This is a lightweight bot for the colors discord server, which you can join here: https://discord.gg/2JcvD687gK